Are you currently studying at University? Do you want to make a difference in the world when it comes to living and working more sustainably?

-The program was created in 2000 by a group of students who wanted to equip their peers with the skills to make sustainability related change in the organisations they will one day work for.
-Across four and half days of group-based training sessions, Green Steps teaches students the practical skills required to support sustainability focused change in organisations.
-Students will then have the opportunity to put their skills to the test on a live consultancy project based at their university.
+Green Steps was created in 2000 by a group of students who wanted their peers to gain the skills needed to make sustainability-related change in the organisations they will one day work for.
+Across four and a half days of group-based training sessions, Green Steps gives students practical skills and knowledge which they're then able apply to a multi-disciplinary team based consultancy project.

 Who should apply?

-· Have a passion for the environment, social justice and sustainability regardless of whether they have any experience or are studying in this field
+- Have a passion for the environment, social justice and sustainability regardless of whether they have experience or are studying in this field

-· Would like to gain hands on experience by working on real projects for their university
+- Would like to gain hands-on experience by working on a real consultancy project

 What is involved?